avo-hq/docs/src/2.0/fields.md

 The output value must be a supported [`options_for_select`](https://apidock.com/rails/ActionView/Helpers/FormOptionsHelper/options_for_select) value.

+### Include blank

+The `Select` field also has the `include_blank` option.
+This can have three values.

+If it's set to `false` (default) it will not show any blank option, but only the options you configured.

+If it's set to `true` and you have a `placeholder` value assigned, it will use that placeholder string as the first option.

+If it's a string `include_blank: "No country"`, the `No country` string will appear as the first option in the `<select>` and it will set the value empty or `nil` depending on your settings.

 ## Status

 The `Status` field is used to visually display the status of a column (loading or failed), supporting the following options: